3kho/haproxy-protection/INSTALLATION.md

 - CHALLENGE_INCLUDES_IP - any value, whether to lock solved challenges to IP or tor circuit
 - BACKEND_NAME - Optional, name of backend to build from hosts.map
 - SERVER_PREFIX - Optional, prefix of server names used in server-template
-- POW_TIME - argon2 iterations
+- ARGON_TIME - argon2 iterations
-- POW_KB - argon2 memory usage in KB
+- ARGON_KB - argon2 memory usage in KB
-- POW_DIFFICULTY - pow "difficulty" (you should use all 3 POW_ parameters to tune the difficulty)
+- POW_DIFFICULTY - pow difficulty
 - TOR_CONTROL_PORT_PASSWORD - the control port password for tor daemon

 #### Run in docker (for testing/development)